Kichi779/Twitch-Viewer-Bot/README.md

 - Send more viewers and monetize ads / 50 Star ⭐ ✔️ 17.05.2023
 - It automatically lowers the broadcast quality and prevents the audience drop. / 100 Star ⭐⭐⭐ ✔️ 19.08.2023

 # ⚠️Legal⚠️

-The software designed to perform website security testing.
-The author is not responsible for any illegal use of these programs.
-This is 100% educational, please do not misuse this tool.
+This software is designed solely for educational and security research purposes, specifically for website security testing.
+The author is not responsible for any misuse, illegal activity, or unauthorized access carried out using this tool.
+By using this software, you acknowledge that any consequences resulting from improper or unethical use are your sole responsibility.

+This software operates using Selenium, an automation framework, and does not collect, store, or process any personal data or sensitive information.
+It is strictly an automated system designed for legitimate security testing.

+Furthermore, this tool has been developed as an educational resource to help users understand data mining algorithms, brute-force attack concepts, and automated testing techniques in an ethical and controlled environment.
+Any misuse, unauthorized access, or illegal application of this tool is strictly prohibited.

-If there is a legal problem, please contact my e-mail address.
+If you have any legal concerns, please contact me via email.

 kichi779@protonmail.com